miguelalarcos/quick-search-form/README.md

 Then you can include the template: `{{> qFormAutomatic input='input1' output='output2' schema=schema}}`

 Please note that you pass the schema in the template inclusion.
+In this case you can have schemas in database and fetch theme before template inclusion.

 And this is a schema example: